 4. Create LOVE BOXES for the kids and teens in our care.
 These could be used for a child’s first night in care and throughout the year as a way to provide comfort, encouragement and support.
+This is a great activity for a group since the minimum commitment is 6-8 boxes (enough for an entire cottage).
 Contact us for more details!

 5. Consider sponsoring one of our fundraising events.
 We have a Golf Tournament in the Spring and a Fashion Show in the Fall.
 Sponsors receive recognition through our website, social media platforms, event signage and more.
 This is a great way to reach new clients.
 Visit https://www.christshaven.org/events/ for more information.